wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 ## The Response

 Your service receives the request from Okta and needs to respond to it.
 The response needs to include an HTTP response code and will usually also include a JSON payload.
-In particular, you will typically include a `commands` object in the the JSON payload to specify actions for Okta to execute or to communicate information back to Okta.
+In particular, you will typically include a `commands` object in the JSON payload to specify actions for Okta to execute or to communicate information back to Okta.

 ### HTTP Status Code